joao-dias-25/Airbnb-Dynamics-Berlin/README.md

 * I will cluster the listing base on some features that could influence the area?
 	* bigger impact- should mean more listings nearby, more rotativity, less availability, more profissionalise host, less personal.

-* I will use unsupervised Machine learning Kmeans
+* I will use unsupervised Machine learning K-means

 ### Dataset